The Best Foods For Your Oral Health

 Crunchy fruits and vegetables increase the production of saliva.
 Saliva keeps your mouth moist and contains proteins and minerals that protect tooth enamel.
 This prevents tooth decay and gum disease.
 Apples, carrots, and celery are healthy snacks that can help keep you and your mouth in great shape.
 Additionally, carrots contain vitamin A, which helps maintain healthy tooth enamel.

 Many of the foods we consume contain high levels of acidity, which eats away at our teeth.
 Dairy products like cheese or milk are so close to neutral on the pH scale that they will reduce the acid in your mouth.

 Raws Onion and Garlic

-Raw onions and garlic contain powerful antibacterial and antimicrobial properties that can remove bacteria that causes cavities and gum disease.
-Be sure to have a toothbrush, or at least some mouthwash, available if you do decide to take a bite of a raw onion or garlic clove though!
+Raw onions and garlic contain powerful antibacterial and antimicrobial properties that can remove bacteria that cause cavities and gum disease.
+Be sure to have a toothbrush, or at least some mouthwash, available if you do decide to take a bite of raw onion or garlic clove though!